Categories

 Taking Rory up on his offer means that I get to learn and practice some more hands-on skills, a great continuation of the introduction I had to the machines in the ➡ Student Machine Shop course ⬅ at UBC.

 Rory had chosen a piece of weeping birch that came from a downed tree not far from his home.
-He introduced the formidable band saw and I cut the piece into a rough cylinder:
+He introduced me to the formidable band saw and I cut the piece into a rough cylinder:

 (make relief cuts to avoid having to pull the blade out of a curved cut)